FlorianSp2000/behavior-transformer-for-robotic-manipulation/README.md

 ### Design choices and Challenges
-Challenges: balancing classification loss & regression loss,
-- one pitfall was not saving fitted kmeans cluster with torch module, when reloading it would silently reinitialize all clusters
-- choosing correct number of clusters, too few clusters would lead to systematic biases (offset learns to tilt left / higher negative values) while larger number of clusters leads to larger computational load
+**Loss Balancing**
+- *Problem*: Classification loss dominated, leading to poor continuous control
+- *Solution*: Increased offset loss weight from 0.1 gradually to 10000, finding best results with 1000-10000

+**Cluster Persistence**
+- *Problem*: K-means clusters not saved with model checkpoints, causing silent reinitialization
+- *Solution*: Used `register_buffer()` to properly save cluster centers and fitting status

+**Systematic Bias**
+- *Problem*: Too few clusters led to asymmetric action distribution and negative offset bias
+- *Solution*: Balanced cluster count (~50)

-- I chose to stick to ResNet-18 backbone and minGPT transformer so comparison against VQ-BeT highlights most important difference, which is in action discretization method
-- Kept action chunking and set action chunking size to 1 for compatibility.
+Furthermore, I chose to stick to ResNet-18 backbone and minGPT transformer so comparison against VQ-BeT highlights most important architectural difference, which is in action discretization method.
+I kept action chunking and set action chunking size to 1 for compatibility.
 Also took over the default delta observation steps, i.e. our model would receive n_obs_steps=5 observations per time step and n_action_pred_token=3 for number of action tokens.

 ### Future Improvements
-- More rigorous / systematic approach to finetune: offset loss weight, learning rate (schedule), number of kMeans cluster.
-Also right now kMeans cluster is naive (just pick random points), we could use something more sophisticated (kMeans++ e.g.).
-Furthermore, longer training times (model did not converge), larger architecture (scale up GPT backbone with more attention layers, longer context windows) etc..
-Especially for BeT implementation, adding goal-conditioning would probably improve performance on given task.
+1. **Systematic Hyperparameter Tuning**: Grid search over offset weights, cluster counts, and LR schedules
+2. **Advanced Clustering**: Replace naive k-means with k-means++ initialization or learned clustering
+3. **Architecture Scaling**: Larger transformers with more layers and longer context windows
+4. **Goal Conditioning**: Add target-aware conditioning for better task performance
+5. **Longer Training Duration**: Models did not converge within 30k steps (the checkpoints available on HuggingFace for VG-BeT and Diffusion Policy were run for more than ~200k steps)

 ### Dataset: PushT Environment